John-Abbott-College/4A8-Notes/02_Documenting_Public_APIs.md

 #### Student Activity

 * Install package in Visual Studio using Nuget: `docfx.console`

 * Build the solution to generate the web pages.

+  (see the Troubleshooting docfx section below if you do not see your documentation after rebuilding when not working on a computer in the lab)

 #### More questions